wpgp/wpgpDownloadPy/README.md

 Downloading Products
 ====================

-Products can be fetched from the FTP location either using the CLI or the build-in downloader
+Products can be fetched from the FTP location either using the CLI or the built-in downloader

 Using the CLI
 -------------

-The command line way is the most straight forward way to locate and download Worldpop products.
+The command-line method is the most straightforward to locate and download WorldPop products.

 ```bash